tivolicloud/interface/howtos/BUILD.md

 #### CMake

-Hifi uses CMake to generate build files and project files for your platform.
+Tivoli uses CMake to generate build files and project files for your platform.

 #### Qt
 CMake will download Qt 5.12.3 using vcpkg.